-➢ Income Taxes
+Income Taxes

 The School is exempt from Federal tax under Section 501(c)(3) of the Internal Revenue Code.
 Accordingly, no provision for income taxes has been included in the accompanying financial statements.
+Additionally, no uncertain tax positions have been made requiring disclosure in the related note to financial statements.
+The School's income tax returns for the past three years are subject to examination by tax authorities and may change upon examination.